-The River Cafe might be my all-time favorite restaurant in New York.
-The views of the bridge and lower Manhattan are magical.
+The River Cafe - The views of the bridge and lower Manhattan are magical.
 Expensive but I like it better during the day for the best views - and Sunday brunch is less $$$$.

-Heights Café - A basic neighborhood mainstay on Montague St with pretty good food - a nice stop after strolling on the Brooklyn Promenade.
+Heights Café - A basic neighborhood mainstay on Montague St - a nice stop after strolling on the Brooklyn Promenade.
+84 Montague Street

 Teresa's - I love this diner, serving both American and Polish fare, right next to Heights Cafe.
-Try the orange ricotta pancakes, apple blintz (shredded apple wrapped in a crispy, thin crepe), and a polish kielbasa sausage.
+Try the orange ricotta pancakes, apple blintz (shredded apple wrapped in a crispy, thin crepe), a polish kielbasa sausage, and pierogi filled with meat and sauerkraut.
+80 Montague Street

 Jack the Horse Tavern - Located on a picturesque Brooklyn Heights corner (only a couple blocks from the Promenade), this neighborhood tavern feels so welcoming & warm.
 The menu barely ever changes, but I love it.
 There's also a great bar if you just want a glass of wine.